lukas-kratochvil/mafil-proband-safety-questionnaire/README.md

 npm run seed:local
 ```

-You also need to create the application user you specified in the `web-config.json` in the database.
+You also need to create the user you specified in the `web-config.json` in the database.

 ### Changing the database schema and applying database migrations
 `postgres` and `server` services must be up and running to apply changes from the `schema.prisma` file.